reimagined/resolve/docs/advanced-techniques.md

 - SSR renderer (server only, with peer dependencies with client, such as `styled-components`)
 - The client application with UI (browser only)

-All of these chunks are used by the target application.
+All these chunks are used by the target application.
 Some chunks can include other chunks.
 For instance, the client includes the view model projection chunk to automatically generate Redux reducers.

 In a cloud/serverless environment, chunks like read model projections & resolvers, SSR renderer, API handlers and REST business logic are distributed to appropriate cloud executors.